opencog/learn/README-Natural.md

          most importantly, it declares the port number for the cogserver.
          It's currently coded to be 17005.

-   Edit the `pair-count-en.scm` and hard-code your database
+   Edit the `0-config/0-pipeline.sh` and `0-config/2-pair-conf-en.sh`
-         credentials into it.
-This saves you the trouble of having to remember them, and to type them in by hand.
+         and hard-code your database credentials into it.

    Finally, start the cogserver by
 ```
-     guile -l pair-count-en.scm
+     guile -l ../common/cogserver.scm
 ```

 * **5)** Verify that the pair-counting pipeline works.
 In a second